cameliabenavides10/weatherapp/README.md

 WHEN I click on a city in the search history
 THEN I am again presented with current and future conditions for that city

-# Credits
-List your collaborators, if any, with links to their GitHub profiles.
-Collaborator that helped a lot: https://github.com/ChrisZavala

 # License